macbuse/macbuse.github.io/persyval3-xxx.md

 ### Modeling, Simulation & Optimization

+Applied mathematics is a pivotal discipline at the interface between fundamental research and applications.
+It's purpose is to develop theories and techniques that are applicable in diverse scientific fields, and as such it is a natural *home* for interdisciplinary projects.
+There are two essential ingredients in this process: modelling and simulation.
+Modelling is concerned with finding the most appropriate mathematical description of a problem, to making it tractable for subsequent analysis.
+Simplification procedures such as dimension reduction are often needed to allow for a complete analysis or for efficient computer simulations.
+As very few “real” problems (eg fluid flows) can be solved explicitly, simulations play an essential role and require appropriate discretizations of the problem becomes one of obtaining accurate approximate solutions.
+Fundamental concepts are used by applied mathematicians to analyze the problems and optimize the computed solutions.

 * modeling/simulation/identification for multi-physics, multi-scale, multi-domain problems
 * uncertainty quantification / modeling with stochastic component / robust control in presence of a stochastic component
 * hydrodynamics modeling and simulation